maxheld83/ghactions/README.md

-# GitHub Action to Install Package Dependencies
+# GitHub Action to Install R Package Dependencies

 This action lets you install R packages (and their R dependencies) into your workflow's home directory (`/github/home`, a.k.a. `$HOME`).
 By installing libraries into this persistent directory, later actions can use these dependencies.